CAS Alum Creates a Different Species of Podcast

 At BU, he first majored in history, then found another focus in biological anthropology.
 “A friend said it is everything you talk about all the time, you should check it out.
 Biological anthropology is the study of humans as if we’re an animal—because we are an animal,” he says.
 It frustrates him that other social sciences treat humans as if we are “animals without instincts, animals that haven’t been completely molded by evolution, and that’s just not true.”

 Eventually he rekindled his interest in other animals, too.
-Shipton, Robichaud, and other professors “looked at animals through a broad, interdisciplinary lens, and really opened up the idea of animals as a tool to think with.”
+Shipton, Robichaud, and other professors, he says, “looked at animals through a broad, interdisciplinary lens, and really opened up the idea of animals as a tool to think with.”

 “I didn’t expect it to be listened to by anybody,” he says.
 “But that’s not what happened.”